-In this tutorial, we're going to show you how to flip an image in Photoshop, and blend the results with the original.
-Have you ever had to flip a portrait in editorial to face into the page or tried mirroring an image to create a mandala pattern?
-It may not be the most common request, but being able to flip an image is a basic Photoshop skill and should be in every designer’s toolkit.
+This tutorial will teach you how to flip a layer in Photoshop, and then blend the results with the original.
+It isn't the most common request, but being able to flip an image is a basic Photoshop skill.
+If you've ever had to flip a portrait in editorial to face into the page, or mirror an image to create a mandala pattern, you'll understand why it should be in every designer's toolkit.
 But as with most Adobe software, even the simplest of effects can have many different approaches.

-Here we summarise the basic Photoshop techniques for flipping an image and how to blend with the original.
-To finesse your skills even further check out our roundup of Photoshop tutorials, or boost your toolkit with some Photoshop plugins or free Photoshop brushes.
+These are the basic Photoshop techniques for flipping an image, and how to blend it with the original.
+To refine your skills even further, you could check out our roundup of Photoshop tutorials, or boost your toolkit with some Photoshop plugins or free Photoshop brushes.

 Get Adobe Creative Cloud to use Photoshop, save your files in the cloud and access more Adobe software.
 Right now there's an incredible deal on, detail below.